Degree Heterogeneity in Higher-Order Networks: Inference in the Hypergraph $\boldsymbol{\beta}$-Model: Maximum Likelihood Estimation in Hypergraph -Models

 \end{thm}

-This result shows that the ML estimate is minimax rate optimal in the $L_2$ metric and (up to a $\sqrt{\log n}$ factor) in the $L_\infty$ metric.
+\revsag{This result shows that the ML estimate is minimax rate optimal in both the $L_2$ and the $L_\infty$ metrics.
 The proof of Theorem \ref{thm:maxl2lb} is given in Appendix \ref{sec:estimationlbpf}.
-The bound in \eqref{eq:l2lb} is proved using Fano's lemma.
-For this we construct $2^{\Theta(n)}$ well-separated points in the parameter space which have `small' average Kulbeck-Leibler (KL) divergence with the origin (see Appendix \ref{sec:l2lbpf}).
-The bound in \eqref{eq:maxlb} follows by a direct application of Le Cam's 2-point method (see Appendix \ref{sec:maxlbpf}).
+The bounds in \eqref{eq:l2lb} and \eqref{eq:maxlb} are proved using Fano's lemma.
+For the bound in \eqref{eq:l2lb} we construct $2^{\Theta(n)}$ well-separated points in the parameter space which have `small' average Kulbeck-Leibler (KL) divergence with the origin (see Appendix \ref{sec:l2lbpf}) and for the bound in \eqref{eq:maxlb} we construct $n$ well separated points which have `small' KL-divergence with the origin (see Appendix \ref{sec:maxlbpf})}